muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 With the default configuration, DataPlatform uses an in-memory database.
 This means, that no persistent storage is available unless a store supporting data persistence is configured.

-The following example shows a setup in which for each Resource all rdfs:label, Literals with language es, then en and in the end those without a language are evaluated.
+The following example shows a setup in which for each Resource all `rdfs:label` Literals with language tag _es_ are evaluated first, with _en_ second, and lastly those without a language tag.
-If there are no matches here, skos:prefLabel is examined in the same way
+If there are no matches here, `skos:prefLabel` is examined in the same way.

 ```yaml
 proxy: